 - Thaw in the microwave, following the manufacturer's instructions.

-2. Don't wash your turkey
+2. You washed your turkey

 Anyone who comes in contact with raw poultry can be contaminated with harmful bacteria, particularly salmonella.
-The bacteria puts those age 65 and over at high risk of serious symptoms related to an infection that can also spread to other organs.
+The bacteria puts those age 65 and over at high risk of serious symptoms related to an infection that can spread to other organs.
 That's why the CDC urges home chefs to clean, separate, cook and chill poultry, which can prevent the spread of bacteria.

 - Wash your hands with warm, soapy water before and after handling turkey.